bishald0013/Player-Management-System/README.md

 ### Download the Project

-## npm install to download both the node mondule in client_side and server_side
+## npm install to download both the node modules in client_side and server_side

     cd client/
     npm install